 Command Styles and Finishers are inextricably linked in the way they’re deployed, despite having very little in common otherwise.
 You get to use your Finisher by filling the bar above your commands, right?
 Well not quite.
 Command Styles also use the top bar, and have priority over Finishers – despite using Finishers 100% of the time up until now, they’re actually a sort of consolation prize, a safety net for when things go wrong with Command Styles!
 Command Styles will gradually take over from Finishers as you unlock more and more of them, to the point where you’d almost have to work consciously not to use a Command Style!

 To use a Command Style, you simply need to use an associated Command while filling up the bar.
 For example, to use Firestorm you have to use fire-aligned commands.
-The specifics aren’t very clear, but it seems the associated commands have to fill a certain, low percentage of the bar (and once you’re locked in to doing a Command Style, the element chosen has to be a greater percentage than any other Command Style-triggering element).
-This would probably be easier to calculate if it weren’t for the fact that the bar shrinks if you leave it be for too long, and once it does, how does the game determine how much of the bar is filled up with certain kinds of attacks considering the bar is draining?
+The specifics aren’t very clear, but it seems the associated commands have to fill a certain, but relatively low percentage of the bar.
+A third, maybe?
+Oh, and once you have multiple Styles, the element you used the most wins.
+This would probably be easier to calculate if it weren’t for the fact that the bar shrinks if you leave it be for too long.
+This raises the question: once it shrinks, how does the game determine how much of the bar is filled up with certain kinds of attacks?
 Do they shrink proportionally?
 Based on which was most recent?
 Like I said, the specifics are unclear.

 If you fill the bar under the right circumstances, instead of getting a Finish attack, your character will activate their Command Style.
-The Command Style imbues your regular attacks with special powers: for example, Firestorm replaces your default combo with a special combo full of fire attacks.
-Note that while the three characters have different playstyles on a regular day, they more-or-less share their standard attacks while using common Command Styles, including the Finish attack that comes at the end of the style.
+The Command Style imbues your regular attacks with special powers: for example, Firestorm replaces your default attacks with a special combo full of fire attacks.
+Note that while the three characters have different playstyles on a regular day, their Command Style attacks are identical, including the Finish attack that comes at the end of the style.
 For Firestorm, the Finish attack is a special jump attack that lobs down a wave of flame that does some real hefty damage against groups… assuming your character chooses to attack a group as opposed to some random Flood standing off to one side.
 Command Styles will remain in play until the bar exhausts (usually because a fight has outright ended) or until you used its Finish attack.

 Finish Attacks aren’t as simple as they appear either!
 Finish Attacks are unlocked based on a tech tree of sorts, where your currently equipped Finish Command determines which new ones will gain experience and eventually unlocked.
 What gives a Finish Command EXP?
 Hell if you know.
 The game refuses to explain, so you have to work it out through trial and error.
-The Finish attacks are colour-coded, which can help in a few cases, but not most of them.
+Thankfully, you have the internet.

-Finish commands that share your current character’s signature colour tend to gain experience from CP, same as your commands.
+Finish commands have different colours on the tech tree.
+The commands that share your current character’s signature colour tend to gain experience from CP, same as your deck commands.
 Yellow Finish Attacks (“Gold Rush”) gain experience from Munny you collect off the ground or from special commands.
 Okay, munny is yellow, so that makes sense.
 But another Finish Command, coloured black, gains EXP from taking steps!
 A light-green Finish Attack is a giant troll.
 You have to use Second Chance and Once More to level it up, abilities you might not even have!
 Lastly, there are at least three Finish Attacks tied and colour-coded to the basic-level Command Styles.
 Thankfully, none of these are required to complete the Journals.
 They’re not hard to complete, but I’d hate to forget about them until later, because some of them can take a very long time!